dictoon/mayaseed/docs/src/04_Node_Reference.md

 This attribute tells Mayaseed whether to export textures for every frame or only the first one.
 If animated textures is turned on a textures directory will be present in the frame's sub directory otherwise a texture directory will be present in the frame's parent directory.

-###Environment Settings section###

-####Environment####

-A Maya scene can contain many environment nodes, here you can select which environment node to use in your export and also create new ones.

-###Camera Settings Section###

-####Export All Cameras####

-Although appleseed can only use one camera at a time it is possible to have more than one included in the scene file, use this checkbox to export all the maya cameras.

-####Export All Cameras As Thinlens####

-Appleseed has two types of cameras: **Pinhole** and **Thinlens**, the main difference being that a Thinlens camera can simulate depth of field and the Pinhole cannot.
-By default Mayaseed will export cameras with depth of field turned off as Pinhole and with depth of field turned on as Thinlens.
-Use this option to force Mayaseed to export all cameras as Thinlens.

-###Assembly Settings Section###

-> Note: Appleseed uses the concept of Assembles to divide up the scene into smaller components.

-####Interpret Sets As Assemblies####

-With this option checked Mayaseed will export any sets containing geometry as an assembly.

-####Double Sided Shading####

-Use this option to turn on double shading in your appleseed scene file.
-Double shading causes geometry to be rendered on both sides of the shading normal.
-This can help reduce rendering artifacts especially on low poly geometry with smoothed normals.

 ###Output Settings Section###

 ####Camera####